Annihilators of Koszul Homologies and Almost Complete Intersections: Introduction

-Describing the annihilator of Koszul homologies is a subtle question and, being a generalization of the Monomial Conjecture, Questions \ref{Q1} and Question \ref{Q2} seem to be even more subtle.
-We investigated the mentioned questions in the non-trivial case where the system of parameter $\mathbf{x}$ contains $\mam^2$ (with $x_1=p$ if, moreover, $R$ has mixed characteristic $p>0$) and we succeeded to answer the questions in the affirmative, in this case.
-The main tool in the course of the proof of our case of study is the use of multiplicity theory by which our investigation has been also, somewhat, related to other conjectures namely the Eisenbud-Goto Conjecture and the Stillman's conjecture.
-We found that our problem reduces to the case where $R$ has multiplicity $2$.
-Thereafter, by looking at a bunch of examples using the Macaulay2 system, we guessed that any such an almost complete intersection satisfies, $\dep(R)\ge \dim(R)-2=\dime(R)-\et(R)$.
-We succeeded to prove the validity of this inequality by which we answered the above questions affirmatively.
+Theorem \ref{AcyclicitySettled} proves these questions in the affirmative in the non-trivial case where the system of parameters $\mathbf{x}$ contains $\mam^2$ (with $x_1=p$ if, moreover, $R$ has mixed characteristic $p>0$).
+To this aim, we firstly found that our problem reduces to the case where $R$ has multiplicity $2$.
+Thereafter, by looking at examples using the Macaulay2 program, it was guessed that any such an almost complete intersection has to satisfy an inequality, where $\et(R)$ denotes the multiplicity of $R$.
+The validity of this inequality is then proved by which the above questions are answered positively.
+In the beginning of section $2$, a more detailed overview of the structure of the proof of our main result is given.

-The multiplicity of a commutative Noetherian local ring is one of the most intriguing invariants of commutative rings which has several geometric and combinatorial interpretations.
-Connecting this invariant to other invariants of the ring has been always attracting attentions.
-One of the oldest relations (see for instance \cite[12.3.5]{Ab66}) is ${\rm deg}X \ge1+{\rm codim}X$ where $X$ is a nondegenerate, connected in codimension $1$ algebraic set in a projective space over an algebraically closed field.
-In this vein there is the Eisenbud-Goto conjecture stating that ${\rm deg}X \ge{\rm reg}(S_X)+{\rm codim}X $.
-Recently I.Peeva and J. McCullough \cite{PM16} present a family of examples which disprove this conjecture.
-By the way this inequality is a true relation for Cohen-Macaulay rings.
-Another significant inequality for Cohen-Macaulay rings is the Abhyankar's inequality $\et(R)\ge {\rm embdim}(R)-\dim(R)+1$.
-Motivated by the discussion in the previous paragraphs, we were eager to investigate the inequality, $\et(R)\ge \dim(R)-\dep(R)$, for an almost complete intersection $R$.
-Simple examples show that the naive relations do not exist in general.
-For instance for $R=k[[x,y,z]]/(x^2,xy,xz)$, $\et(R)=1$, $\dim(R)=2$ and $\dep(R)=0$.

-In a series of papers \cite{Huneke etal codim 2}, \cite{Huneke etal aci}, \cite{Huneke etal arbitrary} and \cite{Huneke etal tight} Huneke et al study the bound for the projective dimension of some family of homogenous ideals over polynomial rings toward the Stilllman's conjecture.
-The careful examination in \cite{Huneke etal tight} shows that $\et(R)\ge \dim(R)-\dep(R)$ for quadratic ideals of height $3$ generated by $4$ elements.
-Also P. Mantero and J.McCullough \cite{MM17} show that an ideal generated by $3$ cubics has projective dimension at most $5$; so that $\et(R)\ge \dim(R)-\dep(R)$ for this type of ideals.
-However the most interesting result for us is \cite[Proposition 3.4]{Huneke etal aci} wherein based on an old result of P. Samuel, it is particularly shown that \begin{quote} If $R$ is a polynomial ring over a field and $I$ is a homogeneous almost complete intersection ideal with $\et(R/I ) = 1$ then $1\ge \dim(R/I)-\dep(R/I)$. \end{quote}